cadewey/powerplanswitcher/README.md

 ![](http://therefactory.bplaced.net/data/powerplanswitcher.gif)

-You can follow my <a href="http://goo.gl/KvKHze">development blog</a> on for the latest news on this and other projects of mine.
+You can follow my <a href="http://goo.gl/KvKHze">development blog</a> for the latest news on this and other projects of mine.

 ***